x02736345-ai/x02736345-ai/README.md

-## Hi there 👋
+## Uma entrevista com o coelho
+Q1: Qual é a sua cor favorita 🖌️?
+R: A cor que eu mais gosto é verde Kentucky!

 <!--
 **x02736345-ai/x02736345-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🖌️ A minha cor favorita
+ - 🖌️ A minha cor favorita**git hub**
 R:Verde Kentucky
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...